How to Make Wooden Bunnies for Easter

 Decide whether you want whiskers or not.
 If you choose to have whiskers, draw them on with a soft brown Tombow pen.
-For my bunnies I painted whiskers onto one bunny to make it more masculine.
+For my bunnies I painted whiskers onto one rabbit to make it more masculine.

 For the other bunny, I added a quick little flower headpiece and skipped the whiskers.

-The Little Flower Headpiece
+The Wood Bunny Flower Headpiece

 This little headpiece is made using bits of one flower, using little bits of faux twigs, two tiny leave, and one flower.
 Start by selecting the pieces off of a flower.
 Wrap the branches into a little bow.
 Securing it with a tiny bit of florist wire.
 Pinch to hold the center.

 Glue on two small leaves. and wrap with the wire.
 Trim the wire off.

 Glue the flower on top of the leaves and then the arrangement onto the bunny.

 Because the bottom of the bunnies are flat they were easy to place onto a platter.